Skip to content

 “An improper payment is any payment that should not have been made or that was made in an incorrect amount under statutory, contractual, administrative, or other legally applicable requirement.
 The term “improper payment” consists of two main components (1) improper payments resulting in a monetary loss to the Government and (2) improper payments that do not result in a monetary loss to the Government.
 Monetary loss occurs when payments are made to the wrong recipient and/or in the wrong amount.
 Improper payments that do not result in a monetary loss include under-payments and payments made to the right recipient for the right amount, but the payment was not made in strict accordance with statute or regulation.
 Although working to reduce all improper payments is important, prevention of improper payments resulting in a monetary loss is the federal government’s highest priority.”

-Individuals understating their income is the most common method of welfare fraud.
-This allows them to qualify for welfare benefits when they otherwise would not.
+Understating income is the most common method of welfare fraud.
+This allows individuals to qualify for welfare benefits when they otherwise would not.
 A common way to underreport income is not to report income earned in cash.
 This results in lower income taxes but can also help qualify people for welfare.
-More.

 Additional welfare fraud occurs when individuals falsely claim that they have dependent children.
 For example, a divorced father might claim a dependent child that lives with the mother.
 This allows for payments under the refundable tax credit programs.
 Some of the more egregious welfare fraud cases involve collecting welfare on deceased people, creating fake identities, and identity theft.
 In each case, a welfare claim is filed under a false pretense.